 1) Sort your conkers by size.
 Smallest at the end.
 Find a nice big one for the head – choose one with a nice “non shiny” bit.
 This is important, as googly eyes (or anything for that matter) don’t stick very well on the “shiny” bit… but DO stick on this “face” part of a conker.

-2) The parent now makes holes into all the conkers – sideways – so you can string them up – I used a kebab skewer for this.
+2) The parent.
+(ADULTS ONLY) now makes holes into all the conkers – sideways – so you can string them up – I used a kebab skewer for this.
+If you heat the tip of the skewer it goes through more quickly.
+Just take care not to burn yourself!

 3) We made a little “needle” from wire, as I couldn’t find my “wool needles”, then we threaded through the wool “double”, so that we can have a forked tongue at the end.